baudisgroup/mecan4cna/manual.md

 ```
 -o, --output_path TEXT
 ```
 4 files will be created in the output path.
-If the mecan fails to detect anything, only 1 file will be created:
+If mecan fails to detect anything, only 1 file will be created:

-- baseNdistance.txt : contains the estimated baseline and level distance.
+- base_level.txt : contains the estimated baseline and level distance.
 - histogram.pdf : a visual illustration of signal distributions.
 - models.tsv : a tab separated table that details all information of all models.
 - peaks.tsv : a tab separated table shows the determined signal peaks and their relative DNA levels compared to the baseline.